Skip to main content

 For men experiencing symptoms associated with diminished testosterone levels, Testosterone Replacement Therapy (TRT) offers a structured approach to biochemical recalibration.
 The standard protocol often involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This method provides a consistent supply of exogenous testosterone, helping to alleviate symptoms such as fatigue, reduced libido, and diminished muscle strength.

 To maintain the body’s intrinsic testosterone production and preserve fertility, a critical component of this protocol includes Gonadorelin.
-Administered via subcutaneous injections twice weekly, stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.
+Administered via subcutaneous injections twice weekly, Gonadorelin stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.
 This approach supports the hypothalamic-pituitary-gonadal (HPG) axis, preventing complete testicular suppression often seen with testosterone monotherapy.

-Another important consideration in male is managing the conversion of testosterone to estrogen.
+Another important consideration in male hormonal optimization is managing the conversion of testosterone to estrogen.
 Some men may experience elevated estrogen levels due to aromatization, leading to potential side effects like gynecomastia or fluid retention.
 To mitigate this, Anastrozole, an aromatase inhibitor, is often prescribed as an oral tablet twice weekly.

 This medication helps to block the enzymatic conversion of testosterone into estrogen, maintaining a healthier hormonal ratio.
 In certain cases, Enclomiphene may be included to further support LH and FSH levels, particularly when fertility preservation is a primary concern.